 As we cannot meet together as church at this time we have provided a place where we can share our thoughts and readings, as we normally do in our Sunday morning meetings.
 Please click hereto submit your own thoughts and they will be added to this page daily.
-Click to read thoughts and readings which were shared during March and in May.
+Click to read thoughts and readings which were shared during May, June and July.

 On 27th April Jenny wrote and article about readjusting her focus: 'Lock-down has been a bag of mixed blessings for different people.
 For some it has meant time off work to focus more on the family, a time of rest and reflection on what is important in life.
 For others it has caused isolation, hardship and anxiety.
 At the start of lock-down my anxiety levels were through the roof.'
 Click here to read what Jenny wrote.